 The 40-year math: Two standard asphalt roof cycles (15–18 years each) require two full replacements in 40 years.
 One algae-resistant cycle (22–25 years) plus one standard cycle covers the same period — one fewer replacement event, saving $15,000 to $35,000.

 When the time comes, ask your contractor specifically about algae-resistant products and confirm they're certified to install them with the enhanced warranty that makes the premium worthwhile.
+For a material comparison with cost data, see our asphalt vs. metal roofing guide for Seattle and our guide on the best time to replace a roof in Seattle.

 Flashing is the metal barrier that seals every roof penetration and transition: chimneys, vent pipes, valleys, skylights, and where the roof meets walls.
 According to NRCA industry data, flashing failures account for approximately 60% of all roof leaks.
 In Seattle's climate — where rain is wind-driven, horizontal, and relentless — flashing that is even slightly compromised will eventually leak.